ssuryanarayanan/Qi-Docs/docs/support.md

 [QiSupport@osisoft.com](mailto://QiSupport@osisoft.com)

-The Qi Development team will strive to respond to all support request as quickly as possible during business hours (Pacific Time)
+The OSIsoft team will strive to respond to all support request as quickly as possible during business hours (Pacific Time)